 I would recommend a covered call options strategy against virtually any stock an investor holds.
 In my mind, it’s free money, and best of all, it’s a great way to start learning about options and options trading.

-Let’s dive a bit deeper into how to sell covered calls with a stock that’s recently been trading sideways.
+Let’s dive a bit deeper into how to sell covered calls with a stock that’s recently backed off its highs.

-Had I bought 100 shares of Microsoft (MSFT) a month ago, after 30 days I would be down 0.9%.
-That’s certainly not a meaningful loss, but it’s also not helping the portfolio much.
+Had I bought 100 shares of Microsoft (MSFT) a month ago, after 30 days I would be down 0.8%.

-However, with MSFT trading at 415, if I sold a December 20, 420 call for $8.65 against my stock holding (which is actually $865), my yield could be 2.1% if MSFT has another month like the one it just had and the calls expire worthless.
+However, with MSFT trading at 508, if I sold a September 19, 510 call for $8.60 against my stock holding (which is actually $860), my yield could be 1.7% if MSFT trades sideways and the calls expire worthless.

-The downside to this strategy is by selling a call against my stock holdings, if MSFT exploded higher, I would not participate in the large stock gains, as the buyer of the call would have exercised his right to buy the stock from me.
-In the case of MSFT, I would make money until the stock traded above 420; however, above 420 my profits would be capped.
+The downside to this strategy is that by selling a call against my stock holdings, if MSFT exploded higher, I would not participate in the large stock gains, as the buyer of the call would have exercised his right to buy the stock from me.
+In the case of MSFT, I would make money until the stock traded above 510; however, above 510 my profits would be capped.

 I’d also outperform should shares fall, because the covered call would offset a portion of my losses.